karljacuncha/phonegap-start/README.md

 # Hello World PhoneGap Application

-> A Hello World application built with PhoneGap
+> A Hello World application built with PhoneGap (and modded by me!)

 ## PhoneGap Build